seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 15. **Every lane of the §6 coverage list is fresh under §6a**, including its recorded contract MD5.
 A stale lane is refreshed or the run states which lane it is short of, in the appendix, by name.
+16. **Every `СЕЙЧАС` row has the frozen price inside its published zone** (§2), and every republished zone carries an R:R recomputed at that price.
+17. **Every name that LEFT `ИЗБЕГАТЬ` since the last run is named in the answer** (§2).
+    A prohibition is not lifted by omission.
+18. **`ИТОГ` carries all four fields**, empty ones reading `нет` (§2).

-**Items 12–15 exist because the rules they check already existed and nothing checked them.** Each was violated by a run that had read this file correctly: `ИЗБЕГАТЬ` carried a name with no entry, `ИТОГ` carried `ЖДАТЬ` names with no prices, two mandatory searches vanished without a word, and the named institutional host was never opened.
-A rule stated in §2 and enforced nowhere is a description of the methodology, not the methodology — the distinction this checklist exists to remove.
+**Items 12–18 exist because the rules they check already existed and nothing checked them.** Each was violated by a run that had read this file correctly: `ИЗБЕГАТЬ` carried a name with no entry and later dropped one without a word, `ИТОГ` printed three fields where the skeleton has four, a `СЕЙЧАС` row was published at a price a cent above its own zone, two mandatory searches vanished without a word, and the named institutional host was never opened.
+A rule stated in §2 and enforced nowhere is a description of the methodology, not the methodology — the distinction this checklist exists to remove. **The list grows by measurement and never by anticipation:** an item is added the first time a correctly-read rule is broken in a real run, which is why every entry above names a failure that happened rather than one that might.

 ---